Godlander/objmc/README.md

 ### flipped uv

-the texture ends up being upside down for some reason. idk why
+the texture ends up being read upside down for some reason. idk why, so i just flip the texture while encoding to compensate

 ### vertex id